-For those who doesn’t know what dropshipping model is, It’s a very simple yet powerful business model.
+For those who don’t know what dropshipping model is, It’s a very simple yet powerful business model.
 There are basically 3 parties in this model, you (the entrepreneur), the dropshipper, and the customer.

 But what sets dropshipping apart is that you NEVER ever have to stock inventory.
 How powerful is that!?

-Without further ado, I’ve came up with a sure fire way in terms of dropshipping success and it’s called the URBG model.
+Without further ado, I’ve come up with a sure fire way in terms of dropshipping success and it’s called the URBG model.

 U – Understand

 G – Grow

 If you split up your entire dropshipping business process into this, you’re going to have a very profitable and scalable business thanks to the internet